 How do the OEWG shapes the GGE discussions?

 Ambassador Patriota stated that although the outcomes, reports of the different bodies, are separate (the GGE delivers a report in 2021), they certainly inform each each other.
 The GGE priorities are international peace and security, while the OEWG focus on the operationalisation of cyber norms.
 What does success looks like?
 A report that is far-reaching, with a common layer of agreements.

-Consensus is what also success looks like, according to Ambassador Lauber.
+Consensus is what success looks like also, according to Ambassador Lauber.
 Delegations need to come together and be much more ambitious, he suggests.
 The variety of topics and how complex the issues are, both at international security level and at the level of its economic impact in the day-to-day lives of citizens, and in the continuity and trust in business environments.

 But how can we move away from the “doom and gloom” narratives?
 Are the inputs from NGOs and private sector useful to GGE?
 Are the existing protocols and the aimed for norms compatible?